adamnoto/java-challenge/readme.md

 - Introduce profiles to separate between test and development.
 Development database are persisted, rather than in-memory.
 Both are using H2 as the DBMS.
 - Some refactoring (eg: using of Optional, making the request path easier to read, etc.)

+If I have more time: I will authenticate each methods in the controller with the actual rights/privileges given to the App.
+It can be done, but... there're always features to add :)

 ## Possible things to do with the App:

 - List the employees: